copier-org/copier/README.md

 1.  **Template consumers**.
 Programmers that want to start a new project quickly, or that want to evolve it comfortably.

-Non-humans should be happy also by using copier's CLI or API, as long as their expectations are the same as for those humans... and as long as they have feelings.
+Non-humans should be happy also by using Copier's CLI or API, as long as their expectations are the same as for those humans... and as long as they have feelings.

 Templates have these goals: